Last checked: 2026-06-16

 Tactician Epic A 75,000 Credits Direct upgrade to Engineer — best structural defense in the roster.
 Team play and defensive position holding — anchor of a squad. verified

-Necromancer Legendary S 200,000 Credits Highest-ceiling class — converts dead zombies into resources and minions.
-Late-wave pushes, leaderboard runs, and players who like timing-based resource management. verified
+Necromancer Legendary S 250,000 Credits Highest-ceiling class — converts dead zombies into resources and minions.
+Late-wave pushes, leaderboard runs, and players who like timing-based resource management. media_reported

 How to unlock Survive Zombie Arena classes

 Survive Zombie Arena class unlocks are permanent.
 When you spend Credits to unlock a Survive Zombie Arena class, it stays available across all future Survive Zombie Arena runs.
-The Survive Zombie Arena class progression ladder runs from the free Survivor, through Common-Uncommon picks like Medic and Marksman (under 15,000 Credits each), up to the Epic-tier Survive Zombie Arena classes like Demolitionist (50,000) and Tactician (75,000), finishing at the Legendary Necromancer wall (200,000 Credits).
+The Survive Zombie Arena class progression ladder runs from the free Survivor, through Common-Uncommon picks like Medic and Marksman (under 15,000 Credits each), up to the Epic-tier Survive Zombie Arena classes like Demolitionist (50,000) and Tactician (75,000), Bastion (200,000), and finally the Legendary Necromancer wall (250,000 Credits).

 New Survive Zombie Arena players should not rush toward Necromancer immediately.
 Marksman or Tactician both deliver S- or A-tier Survive Zombie Arena class performance at a fraction of the Necromancer Credit cost.
 The Survive Zombie Arena class unlock order that maximizes your early power: Marksman first, then Tactician, then save for Necromancer once your Survive Zombie Arena game fundamentals are solid.